CiscoDevNet/pathman-sr/README.md

 Figure 0.
 Pathman-SR Logo

 OpenDaylight (ODL) is an open-source application development and delivery platform.
-Segment Route (SR) is a new and scalable method for forwarding packets across MPLS or IPv6 networks.
+Segment Routing (SR) is a new and scalable method for forwarding packets across MPLS or IPv6 networks.
 It employs a form of source routing by appending to each packet a header representing different segments (e.g.nodes, links, etc.) that the packet should be routed through.
 Pathman-SR is an application developed on top of ODL enabling the user to program SR-paths through the network.